CollinLTT/Da-Bell-iOS/README.md

 ```

 ##### 2. Editing the Code
-- To change how the app looks you will edit the code from ContentView.swift
+- To change how the app looks you will edit the code from ContentView.swift.
 - The app is formatted using a Zstack view and as such objects will have different layers be aware when changing or adding new objects.
-- To change how the app takes in the data from the Firebase storage you will need to edit StorageManager.swift and ContentView.swift
+- To change how the app takes in the data from the Firebase storage you will need to edit StorageManager.swift and ContentView.swift.

 ##### 3. Updating the iOS and Device Simulator
 # To change the device and iOS version follow these steps:
 - File > Open Simulator > iOS [current version] > Select Device

 ##### 4. Running the App on Your Desired Device.
+- To run the app on an iOS device follow these steps:
 ```shell
 # Under the app's general settings on XCode make sure the "Signing" portion is filled out and has a working certificate.
 # Connect your desired device to your computer running XCode via a USB or other cable.